 This guidance is not exhaustive.
-Before you answer these questions you should consider the full definitions of war crimes, crimes against humanity and genocide which can be found in Schedule 8 of the International Criminal Court Act 2001 at the following web-site:
+Before you answer these questions you should consider the full definitions of war crimes, crimes against humanity and genocide which can be found in Schedule 8 of the International Criminal Court Act 2001 on the legislation website.

-http://www.hmso.gov.uk/acts/acts2001/20010017.htm Alternatively, copies can be purchased from The Stationery Office, telephone 0870 600 5522.
+Alternatively, copies can be purchased from The Stationery Office, telephone 0870 600 5522.